Operable Wall Working GroupThe FIS Operable Wall working group was formed to represent, support and promote the Operable/Moveable Wall industry.

 Date of Next Meeting

-The next meeting is being held in London on the 12th October visit the FIS Events page for more details.
+The next meeting of the group will be on 24 October 2023.
+Visit the FIS Events page for more details.

 Key Resources developed through the FIS Operable Wall Working Group

 FIS Specifiers Guide: Partitions (which incorporates a section on Operable Walls)

 Additional information is available through the Finishes and Interiors Sector Knowledge Hub here